A Brief History

-USS Saratoga CV-3, the fifth US Navy ship to bear that name, had proven to be a tough customer indeed, although much of that credit needs to be shared with the effective and heroic damage control parties and crew.
+USS Saratoga (CV-3), the fifth US Navy ship to bear that name, had proven to be a tough customer indeed, although much of that credit needs to be shared with her effective and heroic damage control parties and crew.
 Sister Sara rightfully belongs in the pantheon of great ships, and was a tough cookie indeed.
 Question for students (and subscribers): What other ships do you consider among the toughest, most resilient of World War II?
 If you have a favorite tough ship or an interesting story of the toughness or survival of a World War II warship, please share it with your fellow readers in the comments section below this article.

 Your readership is much appreciated!

 Fry, John.
 USS Saratoga CV-3: An Illustrated History of the Legendary Aircraft Carrier, 1927-1946 (Schiffer Military History).
 Schiffer Publishing, Ltd., 1996.